Department of Occupational and Environmental Safety and Health

-There is a growing demand for safety and health professionals as businesses and organizations respond to heightened market and societal expectations.
+There is a growing demand for health and safety professionals as businesses and organizations respond to heightened market and societal expectations.
 The Department of Occupational and Environmental Safety and Health at the University of Wisconsin-Whitewater is committed to providing high quality, interdisciplinary curriculum that integrates previous and new learning experiences to enhance the student's intellect, scientific expertise and professional integrity.

 Students develop an understanding of occupational and environmental safety issues, and the need for businesses and organizations to effectively manage them.
 In addition to learning regulatory, financial and social rationales that support initiatives in the workplace, they also strengthen their ability to influence risk perception with appropriate communication strategies.

-ABET accreditation of the Occupational Safety Bachelor of Science assures students and employers that the program meets rigorous quality standards.
+ABET accreditation assures students and employers that the program meets rigorous quality standards.

 Student orgs » Active student organizations provide opportunities for service, professional development, and interaction among members and industry professionals.